 In January 2021, we signed a lease for 50,581 square feet of office and laboratory space at One Research Way in Princeton, New Jersey.
 That lease term extends through 2032 and has a five-year extension option.
-Amounts related to future lease payments as of June 30, 2024, totaled \$14.3 million, with \$1.8 million to be paid within the next 12 months.
+Amounts related to future lease payments as of September 30, 2024, totaled \$13.9 million, with \$1.9 million to be paid within the next 12 months.
+In August 2024, the Company entered into a Lease Termination Agreement with BMR-One Research Way LLC, in connection with the termination of the lease at One Research Way in Princeton, New Jersey.
+Pursuant to the Termination Agreement, the Company and the Landlord agreed to terminate the lease, contingent on the sale of the property by the Landlord to a prospective new buyer.
+The sale to the new buyer was completed on October 1, 2024 and the lease was terminated on such date.